Storyflow Logo

 For the tool comparison, see Best Mood Board Tools for Fashion Designers and the pillar What Is a Mood Board?
 A Complete Guide.

-2) The 6 Elements Every Fashion Mood Board Needs
+2) The Direction Stack: The 6 Elements Every Fashion Mood Board Needs

 The concept